 Hydro technology uses running water to generate electricity

-Whether it's from a small stream or a larger river, small or micro hydroelectricity systems, also called hydropower systems or just hydro systems, can produce enough electricity for lighting and electrical appliances in an average home.
+Whether it's from a small stream or a larger river, small or micro hydroelectricity systems, also called hydropower or hydro systems, can produce enough electricity for all electrical appliances and lighting in the average home.

 The amount of electricity a system actually generates also depends on how efficiently it converts the power of the moving water into electrical power.

 See the Guide to Hydropower Construction Best Practice for information for scheme owners and those working on hydro construction sites in Scotland.

 A hydro system can generate 24 hours a day, often generating all the electricity you need and more.

 A hydro system may generate more electricity than you need for powering your electrical appliances and lighting your home – so you could use the excess to heat your home and hot water too.

 Is your home connected to the National Grid?
 If not, hydro schemes are one of the most reliable alternatives to mains supply for isolated properties.

 Installing a hydro system can be expensive, but in many cases, it's less than the cost of getting a connection to the National Grid if you don’t already have one.
 Find out more about off-grid options.

 Hydroelectricity is green, renewable energy and doesn't release any harmful carbon dioxide or other pollutants.